The Power of Social Participation: Enhancing Cognitive Function and Emotional Well-Being

 Ironically, you might think that isolating yourself can shield you from emotional distress.

-Still, it’s through social participation that you’re actually able to build emotional resilience and enhance your well-being.
+Still, it’s through social participation that you’re actually able to build and enhance your well-being.

 Engaging in activities with others promotes not only connection but resilience training too.